-Is your Apple Watch stuck on the Apple Logo for minutes, showing no sign of movement or any progress whatsoever?
+Is your Apple Watch stuck on the Apple Logo for minutes, showing the loading symbol, or even no sign of movement or any progress whatsoever?
 You’re not alone.
 Many users have encountered and noticed this glitch.
 And it isn’t very pleasant.

 Keep reading to learn how to fix your Apple Watch when it is stuck on the Apple Logo.

 - Apple Watch screen stuck?
 Unresponsive scrolling?
 Try these quick fixes

 - How to force restart your Apple Watch to fix issues